 Truck Ordered Not Used (TONU)

 Orders can sometimes fall through.
 Most carrier contracts will have a clause allowing for a TONU, but with limitations.
 There is only a charge if the truck is canceled after a pre-established cut-off time.

 If upon arrival at a shipper or receiver, the carrier is told to drive to a different location, then divergent miles may be charged.
 There will typically be a ceiling mileage of which the carrier is willing to drive, but if surpassed they need to accommodate for fuel and lost time.

 These charges typically occur when a shipment has two or more destinations, requiring a driver to make several stops along the way.
 Multi-stop loads sometimes cause delays because each destination could have hiccups.
 If carrying other shipments, delays equate to a loss in productivity that the carriers needs to account for.

 If a carrier must store a shipper’s delivery, then the carrier may charge a storage fee, either by the hour or by the day.

 If a carrier is delayed for any reason at a shipper/receiver, detention charges may apply.
 Shipping contracts typically allow for some detention time, but if a driver is detained beyond the time noted, charges are applied.
 Docks that have long wait times are unappealing to carriers.
 They often choose to avoid these shipments altogether.

 Seeking a logistics partner that can help you avoid or lower accessorial fees?
 Reach out to Zipline Logistics today.
-We work with our customer to establish optimal behaviors that prevent against added charges.
+We work with our customers to establish optimal behaviors that prevent added charges.